A DC DUI lawyer discusses whether breathalyzers in Washington DC DUI cases are accurate and what factors can contribute to a false positive test.

 Arrests for DUI and DWI have dropped sharply since 2009, with the attorney general’s office declining to take a number of DWI cases to court.

-If you are facing DUI charges in D.C., contact the Law Office of Daniel A. Gross, PLLC for a free and confidential consultation to discuss your rights or fill out our online contact form.
-Visa, Mastercard and Discover cards accepted.
-Call 202-596-5716.
+If you are facing DUI charges in D.C., contact Attorney Christopher J. Mutimer by calling 202-946-5783 to discuss your rights or fill out our online contact form.